Ys VIII: Lacrimosa of Dana: Plot

-Adol is on a passenger ship called the Lombardia that is headed from Xandria to the continent of Eresia, but the ship is attacked in the archipelagos of the Gaete Sea by a giant creature and is sunk, and when Adol wakes up, he realizes he landed on the shore of a cursed island known as the Isle of Seiren.
-On his search for other survivors, he teams up with the noblewoman Laxia von Roswell and fisherman Sahad Nautilus to help his fellow castaways to survive and find a way to get off the island.
+Adol is on a passenger ship called the Lombardia that is headed from Xandria to the continent of Eresia, but the ship is attacked in the archipelagos of the Gaete Sea by a giant creature and is sunk.
+When Adol wakes up, he realizes he landed on the shore of a cursed island known as the Isle of Seiren.
+On his search for other survivors, he teams up with the noblewoman, Laxia von Roswell, and fisherman Sahad Nautilus to help his fellow castaways to survive and find a way to get off the island.
 At the same time, he wants to find out what lies behind his dreams about Dana Iclucia, a mysterious girl from a prehistoric era who seemingly has a connection to the Isle of Seiren and Adol's fate.

 Adol's party is soon expanded to include Hummel Trabaldo, a transporter who was a passenger on the Lombardia, and Ricotta Beldine, a resident of the Isle of Seiren.
 While exploring the island for additional castaways, Laxia notes the creatures on the island are unlike anything known to the outside world.
 Citing her father's academic research, she concludes that the monsters are an extinct group of animals known as Primordials.
 Further exploration in the north of the island leads the group to the ruins of an ancient civilization known as Eternia, whose residents possessed a power known as Essence.
-It is here where the party discovers Dana, waking from a deep slumber, telling the group she is the last of the Eternians but does not know why, nor why she is alive in the current era, as she is suffering from amnesia.
+It is here where the party discovers Dana, waking from a deep slumber, telling the group she is the last of the Eternians, but does not know why, nor why she is alive in the current era, as she is suffering from amnesia.